qchenevier/MBA_memoire/doc/reaction_organization.md

 Product leaders are their own fiercest competitors.
 Product leaders also possess the infrastructure and management systems needed to manage risk well [@Treacy1993].

-To the third category of customers, new, different, and unusual products count most.
+New, different, and unusual products count most for some customers.
 These are customers who, are primarily interested in fashion and trends.
 For a company to succeed in serving these customers, it has to focus on Product Leadership [@Treacy1993].

 #### Assets for product leadership: Infrastructure & Innovation culture